metafacture/metafacture-documentation/Flux-User-Guide.md

 To lookup the signatures, execute Flux without arguments or see: [[Metafix-User-Guide#parameters-to-metafix-definitions]]).
 It will list all available commands, including signatures.

+### Variables
+Variables are always Strings and can be concatenated with the `+` operator.
+Escape sequences follow the Java String conventions: `\n`=line break, `\t`=tab, `\\`=\, `\u0024`=unicode character, etc.

+The `default` keyword tells Flux to assign the respective value _only_ if the variable has not yet been set on the command line.
+Without `default`, previous assignments will be overwritten.

+Paths are always relative to the directory within which the flux command is executed.
+To address files relative to the location of the executed flux file, use the predefined `FLUX_DIR` variable.

+### Comments
+Flux supports single line C/Java-style comments: `//comment`.

 ## Getting Help and Inspiration (TODO: Ersetzen.)